logicalclocks/feature-store-api/docs/hopsworksai/azure/aks_acr_integration.md

 With this setup the Hopsworks cluster will reside in the same virtual network as the AKS cluster.
 The difference is that a new subnet in the virtual network will be used for the Hopsworks cluster.

 To setup the subnet, first go to the virtual network that was created by AKS.
-In our example this was hopsworksstagevnet154.
+In our example, this was hopsworksstagevnet154.
 Next go to the subnets tab.

 <p align="center">
   <figure>